biobakery/metawibele/README.md

 	random_effects = none
 	# The correction method for computing the q-value [ Default: BH ]
 	correction = BH
-	# Apply z-score so continuous metadata are on the same scale [ Default: TRUE ]pply z-score so continuous metadata are on the same scale [ Default: TRUE ]
+	# Apply z-score so continuous metadata are on the same scale [ Default: TRUE ] apply z-score so continuous metadata are on the same scale [ Default: TRUE ]
 	standardize = TRUE
 	# Generate a heatmap for the significant associations [ Default: FALSE ]
 	plot_heatmap = FALSE